 - Medical specialists, such as cardiologists, pulmonologists, urologists, neurologists, etc.

-- Behavioral medicine clincians, such as psychologists, counselors, and therapists
+- Behavioral medicine clinicians, such as psychologists, counselors, and therapists

-- Skilled nursing facility doctors, if relevant (meaning, your loved one is currently at the facility, or recently was discharged)
+- Skilled nursing facility doctors, if relevant (for instance, if your aging parent is currently at the facility, or recently was discharged)

 - Other skilled medical therapists, such as for physical, occupational, or speech therapy

-- Any other health professional who is significantly involved in your loved one’s care.
+- Any other health professional who is significantly involved in you or your parent’s care

 8. Clinical visit notes.
 Visit notes written by the primary care doctor, and the medical specialists, can be useful.
 At a minimum, try to get a copy of the last note.